 Eviction and Mortgage Updates & Relief

 Residential EvictionThe Burbank Eviction Ordinance (20-2, 942), which protected against both residential and certain commercial evictions ended on September 30, 2020.
-It has been replaced by AB 3088 that creates new regulations for residential tenants.
+However, there are some protections for certain, eligible tenants as described below.

 Mortgage AssistanceFinancial Relief and Assistance

 - Consumer Financial Protection Bureau's Guide to Mortgage Assistance Relief.
 Read here.

 - Fannie Mae Assistance Options for Homeowners Impacted by COVID-19.
 See here for more information.

 - Freddie Mac.
 See here for more information

 Please note: Within the CARES Act, section 4023, concerns Forbearance of Residential Mortgage Loan Payments for Multifamily properties with Federally Back Loans, (2)(d)(2) states